 If you require any assistance or further advice in relation to protections, trade marks, business names or corporate governance generally, please do not hesitate to contact Tal Williams on (02) 9458 7241 or Andrew Seaton on (02) 9458 7632.

-Have a question for Meredith?
-Ask or leave a comment below!
+Have a question for Meredith or want to leave a comment?